-Women in Scientific and Environmental Professions Speaker Series
+Women in Scientific & Environmental Professions Speaker Series

 Friends of Moon Library/WiSE Professions

 Robyn Reed, Head of Access Services, Schaffer Library, Union College

 Sponsors: Friends of Moon Library and ESF Women's Caucus